 Where 0 dBc is 12.5 W average power for higher power and 1W average power for low power.

+A base station report (AIS Message 4) in conjunction with a data link management message (ASM Message 7) with the same base station ID (MMSI) must be received by the mobile station so that it can determine its distance from the transmitting base station.

 IETF Document RFC 5480: Elliptic Curve Cryptography Subject Public Key Information.